justinyed/Intelligent-Adversaries-for-Connect-Four/README.md

 ## Acknowledgements

 - Learned a lot from the CNU Course CPSC 471: Intro to AI taught by Dr. Conner.
 - Agents were inspired by **my solutions** to the [AI UC Berkley Problems](http://ai.berkeley.edu).
+- The idea for the particular Static Evaluation Function I implemented is found in a paper by Martin Stenmark.